When you get diagnosed with cancer, a herd of questions stampedes into your mind.

 Cancer treatment has evolved from the days when doctors made all the decisions.
 Today, you are encouraged to ask questions, arm yourself with as much information as possible and become actively involved in deciding your treatment plan.

-Those goals vary from one individual to another.
+The goals of cancer treatment vary from one person to another.

 One person might want to do whatever is necessary to extend their life, even if it means receiving treatments that will leave them feeling ill a lot.
 Another person might prefer to avoid treatments with severe side effects in order to remain physically active, even if that shortens their life expectancy.